 - A link to a high-quality external resource

-When you attach a blog post, landing page, or website page to a new subtopic, your topic will keep track of how many inbound links you have referring back to your pillar page.
+When you attach a blog post, landing page, or website page to a new subtopic keyword, your topic will keep track of how many inbound links you have referring back to your pillar page.

-Please note: there is currently a limit of 20 subtopics per topic.
-Additionally, each piece of subtopic content, such as a blog post or landing page, can only be attached to one topic.
+Please note: there is currently a limit of 20 subtopic keywords per topic.
+Additionally, each piece of subtopic keyword content, such as a blog post or landing page, can only be attached to one topic.